The White Silk Dress: Reception

 The film was officially selected to represent Vietnam at the 80th Academy Awards in the Best foreign language film category.

 Despite its success, the film received criticism and controversy, especially surrounding the director's political leanings as conveyed through the film.
 This was preceded by similar controversy surrounding the director almost a decade earlier concerning a music video that was perceived to be actively pro-communist by overseas Vietnamese.
 This time around, Huynh faced fire from both sides rather than just the overseas Vietnamese community.
 Others question the historical accuracy of the film, as they contend that the Viet Minh uprising would have been unlikely in 1954, having already occurred in 1945.
-Furthermore, they charge that the modern áo dài, a feature of the urban upper class in the 1930s, was unsuitable to represent poor Vietnamese women.
+Furthermore, they charge that the modern áo dài, a feature of the urban upper class in the 1930s, was unsuitable to represent lower class Vietnamese women.